Sisters (2023 TV series)

-Sisters (stylized SisterS) is an Irish-Canadian comedy drama television series created by and staring Sarah Goldberg and Susan Stanley.
+Sisters (stylized SisterS) is an Irish-Canadian comedy drama television series created by and starring Sarah Goldberg and Susan Stanley.
 It premiered on RTÉ One on 30 March 2023.

-The show was greenlit on 10 June 2022 by RTÉ in Ireland, Crave in Canada, and IFC in the Unites States, with international distribution handled by Fremantle, following a six year gestation period.
+The show was greenlit on 10 June 2022 by RTÉ in Ireland, Crave in Canada, and IFC in the United States, with international distribution handled by Fremantle, following a six-year gestation period.

 The series had its Canadian premiere on Crave on 17 May 2023.
-In 2024, Sisters has been renewed for a second season.
+The second season premiered in Ireland on 29 January 2026.

-Synopsis
+Premise

 SisterS follows two women, one from Canada and the other from Ireland, who discover they are half-sisters.
 They embark on a road trip to find their alcoholic father.